gilescope/zombiecodefinder/README.md

 http://gilescope.github.io/zombiecodefinder/

+(Click to zoom, click center to zoom out)

 The bits in blue are old and rarely changed.
 There be zombies, get a shovel and start dispatching them.